CMMS Solution CMMS Blog Facility Maintenance

 Fewer unscheduled shutdowns

-Preventive maintenance enables your team to avoid costly downtime by scheduling routine servicing and repairs.
+Preventive maintenance and scheduled maintenance enables your team to avoid costly downtime by scheduling routine servicing and repairs.
 This leads to improved employee morale, as they experience fewer disruptions and problems with malfunctioning equipment by regularly maintaining assets.

 Final thoughts